sulaimanvesal/vertebraeSegementation/README.md

 ## How to train the model:

-To train the model, please run the following command, you can change the parameters within the train.py file.
+_To train the model, please run the following command, you can change the parameters within the train.py file._

-_To test the model please run the following command_

     python -u src\trainer.py -nc 3 -e 300